berlinonline/converjon/README.md

 `cache.copy_source_file` determines, if a source file should be copied, when you're using a local file as source.
 By default, files are copied into Converjon's cache directory.
 Set this to `false` to use the original file's location.
-**You will have to make sure that these files are not changed while Converjon is suing them.
+**You will have to make sure that these files are not changed while Converjon is using them.
 This could result in corrupted images or failing requests.**

 The cache directory is not automatically cleaned up and may grow over time.